 The López Obrador Administration has moved forward with several changes in government procurement, the healthcare system, economic development policy, energy policy, and infrastructure priorities.
-Please see the relevant sections of this guide for more information on the specific opportunities and questions raised by administration policies.
+Please see the relevant sections of this guide for more information on the specific opportunities and questions raised by Mexican Government policies.

 The banking system in Mexico has shown signs of growth after years of stagnation, but interest rates remain comparatively high.
-Small and medium-sized enterprises (SMEs) find it particularly difficult to obtain financing at affordable rates despite Mexican Government efforts to increase access to capital for SMEs.
+Small- and medium-sized enterprises (SMEs) find it particularly difficult to obtain financing at affordable rates despite Mexican Government efforts to increase access to capital for these businesses.
 U.S. companies need to conduct thorough due diligence, and they should be conservative in extending credit and alert to payment delays.
-As one element in a prudent due diligence process, the U.S. Commercial Service offices in Mexico can conduct background checks on potential Mexican partners.
+As one element in a prudent due diligence process, the U.S. Commercial Service in Mexico can conduct background checks on potential Mexican partners.
 U.S. companies should help Mexican buyers explore financing options.
-Options should include U.S. Export-Import Bank (EXIM) programs, especially since Mexico is the largest market for EXIM in the world.
+Options should include the Export-Import Bank of the United States (EXIM) programs, especially since Mexico is one of the largest markets for EXIM in the world.

 Mexican customs regulations, product standards, and labor laws may present challenges for U.S. companies.
 At the U.S. Embassy and consulates in Mexico, U.S. Foreign Service Officers from the U.S. Departments of Commerce, State, and Agriculture are available to guide firms on regulations that affect their export product or business sector—from commercial, agricultural, and labor matters to intellectual property rights and standards.